 Greenbelts and landscaping shall be provided in accordance with the requirements of Sections 3.11 and 3.12.

-An additional berm with buffering landscaping shall be required along any property line shared with an adjacent property that is zoned in a residential district.
+Additional 6-8 ft berms with buffering landscaping shall be required along any property line shared with an adjacent property that is zoned in a residential district.

 All required berms shall comply with the requirements of Sections 3.11 and 3.12.